-For 2011, each independent director received an annual cash retainer of \$40,000.
-Each director also received a fee of \$1,000 for each board and committee meeting attended (\$500 if the meeting was attended telephonically), subject to an annual cap of \$15,000 per director.
+For 2012, each independent director received an annual cash retainer of \$40,000.
+Each director also received a fee of \$1,000 for each board and committee meeting attended (\$500 if the meeting was attended via telephone), subject to an annual cap of \$15,000 per director.
 The Chairman of our Board and the chairman of each of the Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee of our Board also received an additional annual cash retainer of \$25,000, \$15,000, \$7,500 and \$7,500, respectively.
-In addition, our independent directors received an annual award of 1,250 long term incentive plan, or "LTIP," units in 2011 pursuant to our 2007 Long Term Incentive Plan for Individuals and were eligible to receive LTIP units and other share-based awards under our individual incentive plan.
+In addition, our independent directors received an award of \$40,000 in long term incentive plan units, or "LTIP Units" in 2012 pursuant to our 2007 Long Term Incentive Plan for Individuals and were eligible to receive LTIP Units and other share-based awards under our individual incentive plan.
+LTIP Unit grants are made annually, typically in the third quarter.
+For 2013, the Compensation Committee made no changes to the compensation practices described above.